Haoming02/sd-webui-i2i-ancestral-tree/README.md

 - Click on **Populate** to automatically fill in the latest output folders
     - Edit the fields if you want to visualize older generations
     - Separate multiple folders into individual lines
+- Enable **Recursive Search** if you want to load all images under the subfolders of the specified folders
 - Click on **Generate** to create the relational graph
 - Source images *(**eg.** `txt2img` generations)* will appear on the left most side
 - `img2img` and `Inpaint` results will appear on the right side, with colored connections showing the operation